jonaden94/DaNuMa2024/README.md

 ## General information
 ![combined_image](https://github.com/user-attachments/assets/22de7f10-d7cb-42c1-be5e-0d31360dba24)

 This repository contains the exercises and solutions of the DaNuMa 2024 summer school "machine learning in animal science".
-It also contains functionality to automatically download all data required to run the exercises.
-The repository can be used in two ways:
+The data required to run the exercises can be found [here](https://doi.org/10.25625/9AIY3V).
+However, this repository also contains functionality to automatically download all data, so you do not have to manually download it to run the exercises.
+This repository can be used in two ways:

 1\) You can install the required packages and download all required data to your own machine.
 This is the recommended way in the long-term if you want to modify and extend research code, but it requires a linux-based machine with access to GPUs (usually some kind of compute server) for faster computation.
 Instructions for installation and data download are given below under **Using the repository on your own machine**